Info per:

 In the event of failure to pass the final OFA examination, the group Tutor in charge will contact the student in order to support him/her in the process of following through with the above-mentioned examination.

-Otherwise, the student is required to renew enrolment in the first year as a repeater.
+Otherwise, the student is required to renew enrolment in the first year as a repeating student.

 A. Looking at our smartphone to check messages and socials while we are at the supermarket is not a good thing, it could make us spend more than expected.
 A test conducted by the University of Bath (UK) found that checking the smartphone several times leads to spending 41% more, because it distracts us from our usual paths between the shelves and our attention can more easily be captured by products which would probably have been ignored.